tomcarman/sfdx-raven/README.md

   * Outputs: Open up the class from both orgs in a local difftool
 * Platform Event listener
   * Allow the user to specify a platform event, and subscribe to the topic.
+* Package2ChangeSet
+  * Create a function that allows you to quickly create a ChangeSet or add to an existing ChangeSet based on an inputted package.xml.

 ## Commands